AboNady/FMNIST_CNN/README.md

   </a>
 <br/>

-## With 50 epochs running on the GPU, it took a total time of 1858.9 Seconds using Google Colab, by the way I still do not know why Test loss is increasing after decreasing.
+## I ran the model for 50 epochs on the GPU using Google Colab and it took 1858.9 seconds in total.
+However, I'm not sure why the test loss went up after going down initially.

 <br/>